Image reconstruction with the JWST Interferometer: Image Reconstruction Methods

 \subsection{Method 2: DISCO Method}

+As opposed to Method 1, the \ac{disco} method uses the Fourier domain to characterise the source distribution.
+While using Fourier quantities is a more typical approach to image reconstruction, the use of \acsp{disco} is a novel method introduced by \amigo.

-While \ac{ami} generates closure phases \citep{closure_phase} between triplets of its holes, the holes themselves have a substantial width in comparison to their separation, and we want to access the low spatial frequency information.
+While \ac{ami} generates closure phases \citep{closure_phase} between triplets of its holes, the holes themselves have a substantial width in comparison to their separation.
+Despite the arrangement of the \ac{nrm} holes into a non-redundant configuration, the non-zero finite hole area results in short redundant baselines within an individual hole which transmit low spatial frequency modes.
+We would like to access this information to accurately recover the low spatial frequencies in the image, however closure phases are only valid for non-redundant apertures.
 Furthermore, one of the findings of \citet{Desdoigts2025} is that the aperture mask is not quite conjugate to the telescope pupil plane and a small Fresnel defocus is required; this near-field effect means that the closure phases are no longer invariant.
-As a result of this redundancy and defocus, the standard closure phases are no longer invariant with respect to wavefront error, and we need to be more general in our treatment.
+As a result of this redundancy and defocus, the standard closure phases are no longer robust against wavefront error, calling for a more general treatment.

 We therefore adapt the kernel phase and amplitude formalism \citep{kernel_phase,Pope_2013,kernel_amp}, which generalises closure invariants to redundant apertures: